 To facilitate comparison between health regions, Statistics Canada developed a methodology that groups health regions with similar socio-economic and socio-demographic characteristics into peer groups.
-The health region peer groups defined by Statistics Canada are listed in Table 8.
+Information about health region peer groups, including the grouping methodology used, can be obtained from the Statistics Canada website.